Girl and Cat

 This is so well documented that someone has invented a sound machine that mimics the sound of a cat purring.
 The machine is to be used in “sound therapy” to help patients who are depressed or under a lot of stress.
 There is much research still needed to determine the effectiveness of such sound therapy.

-READ MORE: Excessive Grooming and Cats
+READ MORE: Therapeutic Diets for Cats

 While it is not possible to answer the question “why do cat’s purr”, there is some insight available as to how they purr.
 Because there is no physical explanation – in other words there is no special anatomy that is responsible for the purring – scientist must rely on theories and a measure of speculation when trying to figure out how cats purr.